 Virtual servers aren’t inherently bad, and it’s nice that PureVPN labels them as virtual, but we’d like to see each server’s actual location labeled as well.
 “Nearby” isn’t sufficient when it comes to knowing where your data goes, and those in need of ultra-high security may wish to look elsewhere.

 There are faster VPNs than PureVPN, but speeds are still above average for the most popular connections; if you use a local server, you probably won’t notice much of a difference from your regular connection.
 However, we hope PureVPN looks into the speed and connection issues that seem prevalent among its more remote servers.

-Despite these issues, PureVPN performs well for average use – web browsing, filesharing and streaming from American Netflix.
+Despite these issues, PureVPN performs well for common use – web browsing, filesharing, and streaming from American Netflix.
 With split tunneling enabled for gaming and video chatting, the majority of users should find PureVPN’s performance perfectly adequate.

 Depending on your particular speed and security needs as well as the device you’re using, you’ll need to choose a VPN protocol.
 PureVPN lets you choose between five different protocols; here’s a quick overview of each.

 Favored by security experts and casual users alike, OpenVPN provides the best combination of speed and security – it uses AES-256 encryption and is optimized for speedy performance on modern devices.
 It’s an available option in the PureVPN Windows, macOS, and Android apps; iOS users, unfortunately, aren’t able to use it due to Apple’s developer restrictions.

 Two subtypes of OpenVPN are offered by PureVPN: UDP and TCP.
 UDP provides higher speeds but may result in more errors and dropped packets over less stable connections, while TCP preserves more data at the expense of a bit of speed.